(pronounced Lehn-AH-pay, NOT LEHN-uh-pee)

 The Forced March:

 Initially the Lenape had fairly equitable dealings with William Penn, the English Quaker who founded the colony of Pennsylvania.
 After Penn’s death, his sons concocted a plan to swindle the Lenape out of land, now known as the infamous Walking Purchase of 1737.
 After this event, the situation only grew worse for the Lenape.
 In the 1730s an English bounty of 30-50 British pounds was offered for any Lenape, dead or alive.
 The final blow came during a Conference in 1758 in Easton, Pennsylvania when the Lenape were further forced from their Pennsylvania and New Jersey ancestral homelands.
-Different groups of Lenape were repeatedly moved further away from their homelands until they eventually settled in parts of Canada, Wisconsin, and Oklahoma.
+Different groups of Lenape were repeatedly moved further and further away from their homelands until they eventually settled in parts of Canada, Wisconsin, and Oklahoma.

 The Lenape Today: